 What was different about them was that, at least to my ears, they were not trying to sound black.
 Some of them were playing guitar parts clearly imitated from records by black players, and a lot of them would have called their style “n—er picking,” a standard term for fingerstyle guitar in the rural South that was later cleaned up to “Travis picking.”
 (A change that removes the derogatory racial term while shifting credit for the style from its African American originators to one of its most expert white practitioners — a familiar message from white America to black America: “Heads I win, tails you lose.”)
 But they were singing in their own voices, sounding like white rural southerners, and in general choosing material that fit their own lives and perspectives.

 Take Dick Justice, my favorite artist on that collection: he had two songs, both of which I instantly added to my repertoire, and sounded completely natural singing them.
-I’ve recently learned a lot more about Justice, having assembled a chapter about him for the book that will accompany the American Epic film series, which we all hope will be published/broadcast this fall, and which includes lots of new information about him.
-(And some very nice photographs, which I’m currently not at liberty to reproduce here.)
+I’ve recently learned a lot more about Justice, having assembled a chapter about him for the book that accompanies the American Epic film and recording project, which includes lots of new information about him.
+(As well as some very nice photographs, which I’m currently not at liberty to reproduce here.)

 “Cocaine” was the title of Justice’s record as well, and he’d learned the song off a record called “Cocaine Blues” by a black guitarist and singer from Virginia named Luke Jordan — which is why, when Dave Van Ronk recorded a completely different song called “Cocaine Blues” it was initially credited to Jordan… and why I and others have chosen to give it a title that differentiates it.
 Jordan is another wonderful artist, and his record is very similar to Justice’s, and if I’d heard it first I’d credit him as my source… but I didn’t…